micronaut-projects/micronaut-project-template/README.md

 ## Snapshots and Releases

-Snaphots are automatically published to [Sonatype Snapshots](https://oss.sonatype.org/content/repositories/snapshots/) using [Github Actions](https://github.com/micronaut-projects/micronaut-xxx/actions).
+Snapshots are automatically published to [Sonatype Snapshots](https://oss.sonatype.org/content/repositories/snapshots/) using [Github Actions](https://github.com/micronaut-projects/micronaut-xxx/actions).

 See the documentation in the [Micronaut Docs](https://docs.micronaut.io/latest/guide/index.html#usingsnapshots) for how to configure your build to use snapshots.